 Dear Bettina,

-many possibilities may be relevant to explain the escalation of your migraine now acutely.
-The question that arises: Do you also take acute medication every day, so has a medication overuse headache possibly arisen?
-Regardless, consideration should be given to how preventative treatment can be adjusted.
-Hormone treatments are not effective in prevention.
-You should therefore come back to the specialized pain consultation and consider a new appointment.
+Many factors could be relevant to explaining the current escalation of your migraine.
+The question is: Do you also take acute medication daily, meaning you might be experiencing medication-overuse headache?
+Regardless, you should consider how your preventative treatment can be adjusted.
+Hormone therapies are not effective for prevention.
+Therefore, you should schedule another appointment with a specialized pain clinic and consider a new treatment plan.

 Kind regards